Mapai: History

-The party was founded on 5 January 1930 by the merger of the Hapoel Hatzair founded by A. D. Gordon and the original Ahdut HaAvoda (founded in 1919 from the right, more moderate, wing of the Zionist socialist Poale Zion led by David Ben-Gurion).
+The party was founded on 5 January 1930 by the merger of the Hapoel Hatzair, founded by A. D. Gordon, and the original Ahdut HaAvoda (founded in 1919 from the right-leaning, more moderate wing of the Zionist socialist Poale Zion led by David Ben-Gurion).
 In the early 1920s, the Labor Zionist movement had founded the Histadrut Union, which dominated the Hebrew settlement economy and infrastructure, later making Mapai the dominant political faction in Zionist politics.
-It was also responsible for the founding of Hashomer and Haganah, the first two armed Jewish groups which secured the people and property of the new and emerging Jewish communities.
-By the early 1930s, Ben-Gurion had taken over the party, and had become de facto leader of the Jewish community in Palestine (known as the Yishuv).
-It was a member of the Labour and Socialist International between 1930 and 1940.
+It was also responsible for the founding of Hashomer and Haganah, the first two armed Jewish groups, which secured the members and property of the new and emerging Jewish communities (i.e., the yishuv).
+By the early 1930s, Ben-Gurion had taken over the party and had become de facto leader of the Jewish community in Palestine.
+Mapai was a member of the Labour and Socialist International between 1930 and 1940.

 The party was Jewish-only until the late 1960s, with a succession of satellite parties for Israeli Arabs, including the Democratic List of Nazareth, the Democratic List for Israeli Arabs, Agriculture and Development, Progress and Work, Cooperation and Brotherhood, Progress and Development and Cooperation and Development.
-It supported the policy of subjecting Arab citizens to martial law, which included confining them to the towns of their residence, and allowing them to exit only with a permit granted by the Israeli authorities.
+It supported the policy of subjecting Arab citizens to martial law, included confining them to the towns of their residence and allowing them to exit only with a permit granted by Israeli authorities.